mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ### Help

 Click on the **Help** tab to open the Help panel.
-This panel provides a simple method to get help on Rhino and Grasshopper APIs and provided python modules:
+This panel provides a simple method to get help on Rhino and Grasshopper APIs and provided Python modules:

 ![](27.png)